pytroll/fcidecomp/documentation/solution-design/packaging_and_deployment.rst

 distribution in order to make it compatible with other Linux distributions.
 So two Conda packages are released: one for Linux distributions, and one for Windows 10.

+What stated above also ensures long-term maintainability of the chosen solution, even in the case any OS listed in :ref:`supported_platforms` should reach its EOL before the end of the period covered by MTG operations.

 These Conda packages install both the FCIDECOMP libraries and its Python bindings.
 As a blueprint for the Conda recipe, the :ref:`Conda recipe <[FCIDECOMP_CONDA]>` for the packaging of FCIDECOMP mantained by Martin Raspaud from the Swedish Meteorological and Hydrological Institute has been used.